shehreendheda/katacoda-scenarios/apmintro/instrumentk8s/step5.md

 10. Repeat steps 7-9 for the discounts service and advertisements service.

-As you can see, the agent and store-frontend service were successfully instrumented for APM and log collection in Datadog.
+As you can see, using the steps outlined in this activity, the Storedog app was successfully instrumented for APM and related log collection in Datadog.

-Now, let's instrument the Python-Flask services of the app.